FernandoManoelAlmeida/freiya/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ### Build to Git
 Run `npm run build:git` to build the project to git gh-pages from this repo.